MCDReforged/MCDReforged/docs/source/plugin_dev/classes/PluginServerInterface.rst

 .. code-block:: python

     def load_config_simple(
-            self, file_name: str = 'config.json', default_config: dict = None, *,
+			self, file_name: str = 'config.json', default_config: Optional = None, *,
-            in_data_folder: bool = True, echo_in_console: bool = True, source_to_reply: Optional[CommandSource] = None
+			in_data_folder: bool = True, echo_in_console: bool = True, source_to_reply: Optional[CommandSource] = None, target_class: Optional[Type[SerializableType]] = None
-        ) -> dict
+		) -> Union[dict, SerializableType]

-A simple method to load a dict type config from a json file
+A simple method to load a dict or Serializable type config from a json file

 Default config is supported.
 Missing key-values in the loaded config object will be filled using the default config

 Parameter *file_name*: The name of the config file

 Parameter *default_config*: A dict contains the default config.
-It's required when the config file is missing, or exception will be risen
+It's required when the config file is missing, or exception will be risen.
+If target_class is given and default_config is missing, the default values in target_class will be used when the config file is missing

 Parameter *in_data_folder*: If True, the parent directory of file operating is the `data folder <#get-data-folder>`__ of the plugin

 Parameter *echo_in_console*: If logging messages in console about config loading

 Parameter *source_to_reply*: The `command source <CommandSource.html>`__ for replying logging messages

+Parameter *target_class*: A class derived from `Serializable <../api.html#serializable>`__.
+When specified the loaded config data will be deserialized to a instance of target_class which will be returned as return value

 Returns a dict contains the loaded and processed config